Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 What is conflict

-Conflict Theory is a sociological perspective that examines society through the lens of competition and inequality among different social groups.
+Conflict Theory is a that examines society through the lens of competition and inequality among different social groups.
 According to Conflict Theory, social structures are shaped by the power dynamics and conflicts that arise from the unequal distribution of resources and social status within society.

 Conflict arises from the unequal distribution of power, resources, and social status.
 Those in positions of power use their influence to maintain their advantage, while those with less power and resources struggle to gain access to these limited opportunities.
-These power dynamics create a system in which the dominant groups further exploit and oppress the marginalized groups.
+These power dynamics create a system in which the dominant groups further exploit and oppress the marginalised groups.

 Summary of Conflict Theory